adrian-hyland/jsoncfg/README.md

 ```

 ***Notes***\
-The debug version of the unit test harness has malloc tracing enabled.
+The debug version of the unit test harness has malloc tracing enabled (except for windows builds).
 To produce the malloc trace and check for any memory issues during testing, you can do the following:
 ```bash
 $ export MALLOC_TRACE=./malloc-trace
 $ ./bin/debug/jsoncfg-test